 Eight children were arrested and detained at Limbe Police Station in Blantyre Malawi.
 The Children were answering various charges before the Child Justice Court and were further remanded in police custody.
 The children filed application for criminal review, challenging the legality of their detention in police custody.

 The children argued that orders of the lower court remanding the children into police custody are unlawful as they do not comply with section 96 of the Child Care, Protection and Justice Act; do not take into account the bests interests of the children as it exposes them to an environment that interferes with their education and is hazardous to their health, physical, mental and social development, which is contrary to sections 23(1) of the Constitution of the Republic of Malawi, section 88 of the Child Care Protection and Justice Act and article 3 of the Convention on the Rights of the Child.
 They also argued that the orders of detention violate their right to fair trial by detaining them under conditions in which they are not provided adequate nutrition, does not take into account their vulnerability and is not desirable at their age for promotion of their reintegration into society which is contrary to sections 42(1)(b) and 42(2)(g)(v) and (vi) of the Constitution of the Republic of Malawi.

-The applicants are represented by Chikondi Chijozi and Ruth Kaima and supported by SALC and the Centre for Human Rights Education, Advice and Assistance (CHREAA).
+Chikondi Chijozi and Ruth Kaima and supported by SALC and the Centre for Human Rights Education, Advice and Assistance (CHREAA) represented the applicants.